-Hydrogen sulfide: This gas is the most common sewer gases, and the cause of the rotten egg smell you might have in your home.
+Hydrogen sulfide: This gas is the most common sewer gas and the cause of the rotten egg smell you might have in your home.
 Unfortunately, it is also one of the most harmful gases.
-In high amounts it is poisonous and effects multiple body systems,
+In high amounts, it is poisonous and affects multiple body systems,

 Carbon dioxide: Usually, a sewer produces too little carbon dioxide to be dangerous.
 However, very high amounts of carbon dioxide can be a serious problem, causing a lack of oxygen in the blood, which could lead to serious health effects and, if untreated, death.